 A person is at increased risk for retained placenta if they have any of the following:

 - previous history of retained placenta

 - history of uterine fibroids

-If you are concerned about retained placenta, talk to your doctor prior to delivery.
-Your doctor can discuss your delivery plan and notify you when the placenta is delivered.
+If you are concerned about retained placenta, talk with your doctor prior to delivery.
+They can discuss your delivery plan with you and notify you when the placenta is delivered.

-If you wish to save your placenta, always notify the facility, doctors, and nurses in advance of delivery to be sure that it can be properly saved and/or stored
+If you wish to save your placenta, always notify the facility, doctors, and nurses in advance of delivery to be sure that it can be properly saved or stored.